viviengarot/Harbor/README.md

 For the k8s cluster to consume docker image, you need to push images to the docker private registry.
 To do this you must be first authenticated with the Harbon private registry.

-Add the harbor docker certs at OS level of the development machine you'll be using to push the docker image to the Harbor registry (I have used PC) :
+Add the harbor docker certs to local docker of the development machine you'll be using to push the docker image to the Harbor registry (I have used PC) :

 ```shell
 nutanix@NTNX-10-66-40-104-A-PCVM:~$ mkdir /etc/docker/certs.d/calmix-harbor-registry.emea.nutanix.com